great-expectations/great_expectations/docs/guides/validation/validation_actions/how_to_collect_openlineage_metadata_using_a_validation_action.md

 <Prerequisites>

  - Created at least one Expectation Suite.
- - Created at least one [Checkpoint](/docs/guides/validation/checkpoints/how_to_create_a_new_checkpoint) - you will need it in order to test that the OpenLineage Validation Operator is working.
+ - Created at least one [Checkpoint](/docs/guides/validation/checkpoints/how_to_create_a_new_checkpoint) - you will need it in order to test that the OpenLineage Validation Action is working.

 </Prerequisites>